Updated January 2023

 It's no surprise that in the middle of this challenge, we've seen demand for personal support workers skyrocket.

 The Government of Canada Job Bank gives this occupation its highest rating (3/3 stars) for employment growth.
-This rating holds steady across most of the country, including Ontario.
+This rating holds steady across much of the country, including Ontario.

 Why?
 Because personal support workers (PSWs) provide essential health care services doctors and nurses cannot.
 They fill a growing need in our society for flexible, personalized patient care—the kind of ongoing support our hospitals, clinics, and nursing homes can't provide.

 Exactly what makes PSWs so important?
-Take a look at 5 ways personal support workers change lives on a daily basis.
+Take a look at five ways personal support workers change lives on a daily basis.
 Here's what makes this career one of the most meaningful jobs in healthcare today.

 1. Helping Elderly Patients Stay in their own homes

 For many seniors, leaving home to go live in a long-term care facility is a wrenching experience.
 Most of us would much rather stay in the homes we love, with familiar surroundings and fond memories.

 But when daily health care needs become too great, and too much for family or friends to handle, a nursing home is the only alternative.
 At least, until personal support workers came along.

 PSWs make it possible for seniors with health care challenges to stay in the homes they love.
 By making regular home visits and providing essential health care support, PSWs ensure seniors can live safely and comfortably on their own.

 There are so many benefits to helping seniors live at home.
 There is more opportunity to see friends and family, the comfort of regular local routines—even the chance to stay with a beloved pet, which can make a huge difference in a patient's life.